Metallicity Gradients in Modern Cosmological Simulations II: The Role of Bursty Versus Smooth Feedback at High-Redshift: Methods

 We largely follow the methodology of \citeauthor{Garcia_2025b} (\citeyear{Garcia_2025b}; which itself derives heavily from a combination of \citeauthor{Ma_2017} \citeyear{Ma_2017} and \citeauthor{Hemler_2021} \citeyear{Hemler_2021}) to define the metallicity gradients with only a few minor changes.
 We first briefly describe the methodology employed in this work, then note any changes from the previous methodology, and briefly discuss how they may impact our results.
 We demonstrate the application of these methodologies on two galaxies in Figure~\ref{fig:gradient_comparison}.

-We first center the galaxy and rotate it to the face-on orientation.
-To rotate the galaxy to face-on, we define the angular momentum vector of star-forming gas within a region $R_{\rm in} < r < R_{\rm out}$ (where $R_{\rm in}$ and $R_{\rm out}$ are the regions containing 5\% and 90\% of the total star formation of the galaxy, respectively).
+We first center the galaxy on the location of the potential minimum and rotate to a face-on orientation.
+To rotate the galaxy to face-on, we define the angular momentum vector of star-forming gas within a region $R_{\rm in} < r < R_{\rm out}$ (where $R_{\rm in}$ and $R_{\rm out}$ are the regions containing 5\% and 90\% of the total star formation of the galaxy within 10 kpc, respectively).
 We then align this angular momentum vector along the $+z$ axis.
 We note that the concept of ``face-on'' for galaxies with bursty feedback is not as well posed as for the more disk-like galaxies of smooth feedback models (see, e.g., Figure~\ref{fig:gradient_comparison}).
 To make as fair a comparison as possible, we re-orient all galaxies in each model according to the above prescription.
 Since the ISM of bursty feedback galaxies lacks coherent structure, we do not anticipate that the (re-)orientation plays a significant role in our results.

 With our face-on galaxy, we create two-dimensional mass-weighted metallicity maps and gas mass maps using pixel sizes of $0.1~{\rm kpc}\times0.1~{\rm kpc}$ (shown in the top row of Figure~\ref{fig:gradient_comparison}).
 We then convert the two-dimensional maps into one-dimensional radial distributions~(gray background distribution in large panels of Figure~\ref{fig:gradient_comparison}).
 We further reduce the radial distribution of metals into a singular median metallicity profile in bins of $0.1$ kpc~(solid blue lines in large panels of Figure~\ref{fig:gradient_comparison}).
 We note that, since metallicity emission line diagnostics come from star-forming regions in galaxies, we restrict our sample to pixels with gas mass surface densities $>10^6~{\rm M}_\odot\,{\rm kpc}^{-2}$ \citep[which are likely to host star-forming gas;][]{Ma_2017}.
 Finally, we summarize the median metallicity profile by fitting a linear regression (in logarithmic metallicity) in the region $r < R_{\rm out}$~(dashed red lines in Figure~\ref{fig:gradient_comparison}).
 We note that a single linear regression is a simplistic summary statistic for metallicity profiles~(see, e.g., bottom right panel of Figure~\ref{fig:gradient_comparison}).
 Many of the profiles flatten out at large radii \citep[see also][]{Garcia_2023} and/or may have multiple components \citep[see also][]{Tapia_2025}; however, a detailed examination of the shapes of the profiles of these simulations is beyond the scope of the current work.